Positive Parenting Tips for Ages 9–11 (Based on Positive Discipline)

 4. Stay Present Even if They Pull Away

-In the developmental stage, kids begin to show heightened valuing of peers.
-However, do not step back completely, because they still crave the connection-even if it is not always apparent.
+In the developmental stage, children begin to show heightened valuing of peers.
+However, do not step back completely, because they still crave the connection, even if it is not always apparent.

-• Talk about their day but no pressuring.
+• Talk about their day, but without pressuring.

 • Discover activities to enjoy together—books, games, projects.